Maharashtracha Superstar

 Maharashtracha Superstar is an Indian television series that premiered on Zee Marathi in 2009.
 It is a talent show for aspiring actors.
 The show returned for its second season in 2020.
-The series premiered on 17 December 2009 from Wednesday and Thursday at 9.30 pm by replacing Hapta Band.
+The series premiered on 17 December 2009 by replacing Hapta Band.

 Concept

-Maharashtracha Superstar focusing on acting.
-The show hunts for aspiring artists who can show drama, performing a series of task to test their creativity, spontaneity and acting capabilities.
+Maharashtracha Superstar focuses on acting.
+The show hunts for aspiring artists who can do drama, performing a series of task to test their creativity, spontaneity and acting capabilities.
 It is a platform for every maharashtrian youth who dreams of making it in the acting.
 It was feature participants from various cities of Maharashtra.
 The aim of the show is to find potential Maharashtracha Superstar.

 Season summary

 Season 1

 The winners of the first season were Nilesh Sable and Yogini Chouk.

 Season 2

 The winner of the second season is Atharva Karve and runner ups are Ruchika Khot and Sonam Mhasvekar.